slint-ui/slint/api/cpp/docs/cmake.md

 If you prefer to use Slint as an external CMake package, then you build Slint from source like a regular CMake project, install it into a prefix directory of your choice and use `find_package(Slint)` in your `CMakeLists.txt`.

+### Resource Embedding

+You may change the default resource embedding the Slint compiler will use via the `SLINT_EMBED_RESOURCES` target property, which accepts `as-paths`, `as-contents` and `as-textures`.
+The latter optimizes for the Slint software-renderer and falls back to `as-contents` if that isn't used.

+Typically you will want to effect resource embedding for all targets in a CMake project.
+This is done with the `DEFAULT_SLINT_EMBED_RESOURCES` option, which initializes the `SLINT_EMBED_RESOURCES` target property.

+Typically you will want to set `DEFAULT_SLINT_EMBED_RESOURCES` to `as-paths` for debug builds as this reduces build times.
+When doing a release, you will want to switch to `as-contents` to create self-contained binary that will work on all systems.

 ### Features

 The Slint library supports a set of features, not all of them enabled by default.